How to read a fund factsheet

 Attitude to risk is a personal choice and depends on your financial goals and life stage.
 A fund factsheet will give you an idea of how risky the fund is.

 Aviva gives a fund risk rating ranging from 1 (lowest volatility) to 7 (highest volatility).
 These ratings reflect the potential for a fund to go up and down in value over time.
-You’ll find it under the Risk Measurement section on an Aviva Investors fund factsheet.
+You'll find it under the Risk rating section on an Aviva fund factsheet.

 The fund's risks - such as investment risk and currency risk – will also be detailed on the factsheet.